 Find someone to confide in

 If you didn’t tell anyone you had postpartum depression the first time it happened, then it’s likely you will also choose to suffer silently in the event of a relapse.
 Find someone that you can talk to about your feelings.
 It can be someone close to you, a complete stranger or a support group, as long as they will encourage you to speak up and seek help.

 Get this FREE printable PDF Quick Reference Guide of National Crisis Support Numbers in the Running in Triangles Free Resource Library, available exclusively to subscribers of the Postpartum Depression Survival Guide.
 Click here to subscribe.

 As much as you might try to eliminate stress and other triggers, life still happens and much of it is out of our control.
 Try your best to plan ahead for situations that overwhelm you.
 If being locked inside the house during the winter months makes you feel dreary, plan a vacation.
 If you’re dreading the stress of juggling all the kids during summer vacation, hire someone to help you.
+If you’re planning a relocation, take steps to avoid feeling depressed during the move.
 Being prepared for a postpartum depression relapse may even be enough to make you feel like you can handle it, should it hit.

 Don’t get discouraged

 Sometimes, having a postpartum depression relapse is unavoidable.
 It doesn’t mean that you have failed or that you will never get better.
 While you may suffer more relapses in the future, each one will be easier to get through as long as you don’t let it get the best of you.
 While postpartum depression is a long term battle, it doesn’t mean that you will need to fight it forever.
 With the right treatment, you can live symptom free.